 "The activity is sponsored by Hong Kong Baptist University Student Activities Fund" or "本活動由香港浸會大學學生活動基金贊助"

 Regulations on reimbursement:

-- The funding will be FORFEITED if student organizations fail to submit the evaluation report and required documents by the stated deadline.
+- The funding will be FORFEITED if student organisations fail to submit the evaluation report and required documents by the stated deadline.

-- The funding can only support expenses in the particular acitivy stated in the application materials.
+- The funding can only support expenses in the particular activity stated in the application materials.

-- Actual amount of funding will be determined by the receipts submitted by student organizations.
+- Actual amount of funding will be determined by the receipts submitted by student organisations.